wwuoti/blog/src/posts/blog/music_ci.md

   >
 ```

-This has the sided effect of compressing really well, in addition to suiting a Git-oriented workflow.
-I'm not (link) the only one by the way.
+This has the side effect of compressing really well, in addition to suiting a Git-oriented workflow.
+And I'm not the only one using git with REAPER.
 See more [here](https://vi-control.net/community/threads/using-git-for-daw-project-files.70709/) and [here](https://forum.cockos.com/showthread.php?t=102268).

-So now you have a repository full of project files, the next step is to set up some pipelines.
+So now you have a git repository full of project files.
+The next step is to set up some pipelines.

-## The Hammer
+## Lots of plumbing to come up with

-All CI services provide some ready-made runners, but in this case you need to roll your own.
+All CI services provide some ready-made runners, but in this case you need to build your own.
+A DAW isn't exactly high on the list of software to be included in CI runners, after all most of them are used for building software, rather than using it.

-Luckily again, REAPER is both
+Luckily though, REAPER has some great feats:

 - Portable ([12MB for a full DAW is rare to see](https://www.reaper.fm/download.php))
 - Can be run without a graphical interface